ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ---

 # Concept Design
-We want to design an easy-to-use Guided User Interface which provides the user a way to perform sentiment analysis on one or more datasets.
-We also want to include deeper analysis capabilities and results exporting, so that the user can visualize textually and graphically the analysis results.
+We want to design an easy-to-use Guided User Interface that allows users to analyze sentiment on one or more datasets.
+We also want to include deeper analysis capabilities and results exporting so that the user can visualize the results textually and graphically.

 ## 1. GUI
 The Guided User Interface should include the following:
-- Option to bulk-download datasets from a list of URLs provided by the user, or bulk-read existing datasets.
+- Option to bulk-download datasets from a list of URLs provided by the user or bulk-read existing datasets.
-- Option to perform sentiment analysis for a user-selected column of a given dataset, using two different models.
+- Option to perform sentiment analysis for a user-selected column of a given dataset using two different models.
-- Option to include up to 4 additional columns in order to perform deeper analyses.
+- Option to include up to 4 additional columns to perform deeper analyses.
-- Option to include a Rating column in order to compare sentiment analysis results with actual rating.
+- Option to include a Rating column to compare sentiment analysis results with actual ratings.
-- Option to export results using 4 different formats:
+- Option to export results using four different formats:
 	- **Technical:** In-depth analysis including plots and Excel files with results
 	- **Business:** Business-like presentation including plots and Excel files.
 	- **Visual:** All plots from Technical and Business, without the Excel files.
 	- **Complete:** All plots and Excel files.
 - Option to perform in-depth POS analysis correlating POS tags with sentiment scores.
-- Option to customize color scheme and transparency for generated plots.
+- Option to customize the colour scheme and transparency for generated plots.

 Apart from the main components, we should also include the following:
 - A Help popup window containing operation instructions.
 - An About popup window containing information related to the project.
-- An Appearance Mode menu for selecting System, Light or Dark.
+- An Appearance Mode menu for selecting System, Light, or Dark.
 - A text prompt informing the user about the current progress.
 - Progress bars for each step of the process.